CenturyLinkCloud/PublicKB/Marketplace/Providers/software-as-a-service-saas-v2-api.md

 **Overview**

 *The endpoint for the* ```/saas-usage/``` *is not published in this article for security reasons.
-Your organization will be provided documentation for the endpoint & expected json payload during onboarding*
+Your organization will be provided documentation for the endpoint & expected JSON payload during onboarding*

 ##### Provision Account

 The CenturyLink Cloud Marketplace will provide the user interface & collect the information that is required to provision an account on your platform.
 However, we do not collect Private Card Information (PCI) on your behalf.
-The information we are prepared to collect include:

-* Username - varchar (55)
-* Password - varchar (40)
-* Company Name - varchar (100)
-* **Provider SKU ID** - varchar (60) (This was not a required field in the v1 API)
-* **Subscription ID** - varchar (100) (This was not a required field in the v1 API)
-* **Account Holders Name** - varchar (75)
-* **Email Address** - varchar (75)
-* Address # 1 - varchar (100)
-* Address # 2 - varchar (100)
-* Country - varchar (75)
-* State or Province - varchar (55)
-* Zip or Postal Code - varchar (55)
-* Phone Number - varchar (55)
-* **Reseller Key** - guid

-Only the **bold** fields are required from a CenturyLink perspective.
-However, you will be able to specify which data points are displayed to your perspective buyer, as well as which are required for them to complete.
+You will be able to specify which data points are displayed to your perspective buyer, as well as which are required for them to complete.
+This is done through the [Product Provisioning Configuration](./software-as-as-service-product-provisioning.md).
+In addition to the user input, as configured, CenturyLink will provide the following fields which your API client must tie to the customer for recording usage-based product SKUs (see below) in the future:

+* provisioningGuid - String - Unique identifier of the provisioning event
+* productSkus - Array of strings - provisioned product SKU ids

 We understand that there will be a need for variability with the API names among our providers but would prefer the following scheme when possible: ```/provider-name-provision-account/```.

-The parameters will be passed via a json payload.
-The exact json message will vary between providers.
+The parameters will be passed via a JSON payload.
+The exact JSON message will vary between providers.
 We've provided an example below.

 ```
 {
-  "resellerkey": 'xxxx',
+  "provisioningGuid": "9ddz0a5e-f2d5-6eb5-89b9-7a42d0fbb836",
+  "productSkus": ["MRKTPLC-PROVIDER-NAME-PRODCT-NAME"],
-  "name": "ACME Incorporated",
+  "name": "some customer"m
-  "email": "customer-email-address@customoredomain.com",
+  "email": "customer-email-address@customoredomain.com"
-  "provider-sku-id": "MRKTPLC-PROVIDER-NAME-PRODCT-NAME",
-  "subscription-id": "DATETIMESTAMP-USERALIAS-SKU-ID"
 }
 ```

 The status codes your API will need to return are:

-* 201 - Account Provisioning Successful (CustomerID from your platform to be returned)
+* 200 - Account Provisioning Successful (CustomerID from your platform to be returned)
 * 40x - Account Provisioning Failure
 * 50x - Server Side Error

-##### Update Subscription
+##### Usage-Based Product SKUs

 *The full endpoint for the* ```/saas-usage/``` *is not published in this article for security reasons.
 Your organization will be provided documentation for the endpoint during onboarding*

+Some of your products may include [Usage-based billing](./usage-based-billing.md).
+Upon provisioning, you are required to track each customer's usage and report it to CenturyLink by the end of each month.
+You may report usage for a customer at any time during the month, but keep in mind that every usage report sent is added to the customer's billing.
+As such, it is **highly recommended** that you send a single month's usage at the end of each month for each customer.

+The cutoff time to bill the customer for the current month is 3:45pm (CST) on the last day of each month.
+Any usages reported after 6:00pm (CST) on the last day of the month will be applied to the next month's bill for the customer.
+To allow time for processing, Please do not send usage reporting between 3:45pm (CST) and 6:00pm (CST) on the last day of the month.

-The elements passed to the ```/saas-usage/``` API include (**bold** items are required):
+The elements passed to the ```/saas-usage/``` API must include the following items:

+* **providerKey** - String - Your unique identifier, provided by CenturyLink.
-* **customerid** - The ID assigned to the customer from your organization.
+* **customerid** - String - The ID assigned to the customer from your organization, returned by your API in the provisioning API call.
-* **expired** - True or False.
-The element should be set to 'true' if the customer has terminated services with your organization.
-Set the element to 'false' if the services are ongoing.
-* expired-date - If **expired** is set to true, this element must be populated with the date the consumer terminated services.
+* **provisioningGuid** - String - The unique identifier of the provisioning event.
-* **productSku** - The SKU ID for the product in the CenturyLink Cloud Marketplace.
-This will be provided to you by CenturyLink.
+* **productSku** - String - The SKU id for the product in the CenturyLink Cloud Marketplace.
+This is provided as one of the array values in the provisioning API call.
-* count - If the subscription is based on a usage model & or the cost is based off of an incremental value, pass the aggregated usage value in this element.
-This is passed to the provider organization during the account provisioning process & will need to be retained.
-* **subscriptionid** - The subscription you wish to update.
-This is passed to the provider organization during the account provisioning process & will need to be retained. **JP - we don't need to deal with subscriptions /JP**
-* **providerkey** - The value of this element will be provided to you by CenturyLink.
+* **usageCount** - double - the amount

-An example json payload the ```/saas-usage/``` API is provided below.
+An example JSON payload the ```/saas-usage/``` API is provided below.

 ```
 {
+  "providerKey": "SOME-UNIQUE-IDENTIFIER",
+  "provisioningGuid": "9ddz0a5e-f2d5-6eb5-89b9-7a42d0fbb836",
-	"customerId": '',
+	"customerId": "1234",
-  "expired": '', // not used
-  "expired-date": '', // not used
-  "productSku": '',
+  "productSku": "MRKTPLC-PROVIDER-NAME-PRODCT-NAME",
-  "usageCount": '',
+  "usageCount": 100.5
-  "providerkey": '' // currently partnerId - may need code change
 }
 ```

 ```/saas-usages/``` will return the following status codes.

-* 201 - Subscription Successfully Updated
+* 200 - Subscription Successfully Updated
-* 40x - Account Provisioning Failure - invalid input
+* 40x - Invalid Input - provisioningGuid, providerKey, customerId, and productSku required.  usageCount must be a number
-  * Required element(s) not provided
-  * **expired** set to 'true' & **expired-date** not provided
 * 50x - Server Side Error

-If your product bills by usage, you will be required to call ```/saas-usage/``` each month per customer subscription so we can ensure the customer is appropriately billed for your services.
 For any questions, please contact us at [Marketplace@ctl.io](mailto:marketplace@ctl.io).